What is beryllium?

 The U.S. Occupational Safety & Health Administration has information about preventing adverse health effects from exposure to beryllium on the job.

 - International Agency for Research on Cancer.
 Beryllium and Beryllium Compounds, IARC Monographs on the Evaluation of Carcinogenic Risks to Humans, Volume 100C.
 Lyon, France: World Health Organization, 2012.
-Also available online.
-Last accessed December 12, 2014.
+Available online.
+Last accessed January 31, 2019.

 - National Institute of Occupational Safety and Health.
 Beryllium and Beryllium Compounds, NIOSH Pocket Guide to Chemical Hazards.
 Atlanta, GA: Centers for Disease Control and Prevention, 2010.
-Also available online.
-Last accessed December 16, 2014.
+Available online.
+Last accessed January 31, 2019.

 - National Toxicology Program.
-Beryllium and Beryllium Compounds, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
-Also available online.
-Last accessed December 12, 2014.
+Beryllium and Beryllium Compounds, Report on Carcinogens, Fourteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
+Available online.
+Last accessed January 31, 2019.